datalowe/text-editor-backend/README.md

 The project is put together for a JavaScript framework course at Blekinge Institute of Technology.

 ## Setup and installation directly on host computer
+### Development mode
-First, make a copy of 'env_config.json.example' and name it 'env_config.json'.
-Open it and enter your database credentials/URI specifications and what port the Express app should be running on. __Alternatively__, you can choose to define corresponding environment variables - check 'app.js' and 'routes/editor-api.js' to see what environment variables are needed then.
+First, make a copy of the hidden file '.env.example' and name it '.env'.
+Open it and enter your database credentials/URI specifications and what port the Express app should be running on.

 `cd` into this directory and run `npm install` to install all required dependencies.
 Then run `npm start` to start a development server.

-If you instead want to run a production server, run `npm run production`.
+### Production mode
+When running the app in production, it is assumed that environment variables (the ones listed in '.env.example') have already been defined.
+Use appropriate methods for your deployment service/environment to define them.

+`cd` into this directory and run `npm install` to install all required dependencies.
+Then run `npm run production` to start a production server.

-## Deployment with local mongodb container using Docker
+## Deployment using Docker
+### With local mongodb container
 Install [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).

 `cd` into this directory and run `docker compose up`.
 This will first spin up a `mongodb` container.
 Once that's done, a container for this app is spun up.
 The app's image is based on the root directory Dockerfile.